 - Sprains.
 The bones in the ankle are held together by ligaments, strong, flexible tissues that make it possible to bend and stretch the foot.
 Sprains occur when the ligaments in the ankle joint become overstretched or torn, such as when a person “rolls” the ankle inward or outward.
 Inversion ankle sprains, when the ankle suddenly twists inward, may cause complications such as Cuboid syndrome.

 - Cuboid syndrome.
 Pain on the lateral (little toe) side of the foot may be caused by Cuboid syndrome, a partial dislocation of the bones in the middle of the foot.
 The Cuboid bone is one of the seven tarsal bones in the foot, and may be dislocated due to overuse of the foot and ankle joints.
 Symptoms include pain at the base of the fourth and fifth toes, difficulty walking, and inability to put weight on the affected foot.

 - Sports injuries.
 The feet and ankles are at risk of a wide variety of injuries during exercise or while participating in a sport.
 Children are particularly at risk for these types of injuries, but adults are likely to incur sports injuries if they play contact sports, don’t warm up properly before exercise, or start a new exercise program after a long period of inactivity.
 Sports such as football, soccer, running, and distance jumping are particularly hard on the feet and ankles, and can result in anything from painful midfoot and toe injuries to dislocations.

-Our Maryland podiatrists have offices in Germantown and Silver Spring, making it convenient for our patients to get the help they need as quickly and painlessly as possible.
+Our Maryland podiatrists have offices in Germantown and Silver Spring, and our West Virginia podiatrists have an office in Greenbrier, making it convenient for our patients to get the help they need as quickly and painlessly as possible.
 Call our office today at (301) 515-3338 or fill out our contact form to get learn more about our interventions and treatments.